-Abdie represents life sciences and health care companies in a broad spectrum of regulatory, fraud and abuse, and transactional matters.
-He has experience advising clients on government drug pricing requirements, proposed federal and state drug pricing laws, and Medicare and Medicaid coverage requirements.
-He also regularly handles due diligence and licensure analyses for health care practice transactions and assists clients with Anti-Kickback Statute and False Claims Act investigations brought by the government.
+Abdie advises clients across a broad spectrum of health care regulatory, fraud and abuse, and transactional matters.
+He leverages his prior government enforcement experience and representation of life science companies to advise pharmacies, PBMs, managed care organizations and other clients in the payor space on government drug pricing requirements, proposed federal and state drug pricing laws, and Medicare and Medicaid compliance requirements.
+He also regularly handles due diligence and licensure analyses for health care practice transactions and counsels PBMs, health plans, and health care providers on complex contracting and regulatory matters.

 Prior to joining Mintz, Abdie was an associate at a multinational law firm, where he handled regulatory and transactional matters for health care and pharmaceutical clients.

-Abdie also maintains an active pro-bono practice, which has included working on legal issues involving compensation for veterans and immigration.
+Abdie also maintains an active pro-bono practice, which has included working on legal issues involving compensation for veterans, inmate parole board representation, child custody disputes, women’s health matters, and immigration.

 While earning his JD, Abdie served as a senior editor for the Stanford Law & Policy Review and as co-president of the Stanford Latinx Law Students Association.
 He also participated in the Youth and Education Law Project for the Mills Legal Clinic.
 In addition, he served as a government affairs intern for the Office of the Governor of Puerto Rico at the Puerto Rico Federal Affairs Administration.
 In that role, he conducted research on legislation, including in connection with the government of Puerto Rico’s pursuit of expanded federal health care programs for the territory.